L1a6/profile-card/README.md

 ## Additional Pages

 ### About Me
-The About Me page presents a clean and modern layout that introduces the developer, Larry David.
-It highlights his background, design approach, and personal focus areas.
+The About Me page presents a clean and modern layout that introduces the developer and it highlights his background, design approach, and personal focus areas.
 The section features glassmorphic visuals, balanced text alignment, and subtle fade-in animations for readability and personality.

 ### Contact Us